raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The first TLV in a DSO request message or DSO unacknowledged message is referred to as the "Primary TLV" and determines the nature of the operation being performed, including whether it is an acknowledged or unacknowledged operation.
-In some cases it may be appropriate to include other TLVs in a request message, such as the Encryption Padding TLV ({{padding}}), and these extra TLVs are referred to as the "Additional TLVs".
+In some cases it may be appropriate to include other TLVs in a request message or unacknowledged message, such as the Encryption Padding TLV ({{padding}}), and these extra TLVs are referred to as the "Additional TLVs".